Champlain Hudson Power Express: Project

-TDI, whose board is chaired by Brian Kubeck, is backed by Blackstone and was announced on February 23, 2010.
+Transmission Developers, whose board is chaired by Brian Kubeck, is backed by Blackstone and was announced on February 23, 2010.
 Since then, the CHPE Project has made significant progress in terms of securing the governmental approvals.
 The Federal Energy Regulatory Commission authorized the Project developers to sell transmission rights at negotiated rates in July 2010.
 Less than a year later, the New York State Department of State issued its Coastal Zone Consistency determination for the project.

 Settlement

 On February 24, 2012, the parties participating in the detailed review of the project being conducted before the New York State Public Service Commission (PSC) announced that they had reached a settlement of all of the issues in the proceeding.
 On April 18, 2013, the New York State Public Service Commission granted the CHPE project a Certificate of Environmental Compatibility and Public Need.

 The CHPE project tries to avoid difficulties encountered by other proposals by presenting itself as an "environmentally benign" solution.
 By avoiding overhead wires and 10 story high towers, the promoter hopes to avoid the fate of previous projects, such as NYRI.
 The initial project involved two 1,000 MW lines, the first one to New York, and the second going all the way to Connecticut, via the Long Island Sound.
 The construction cost for the two lines and converter stations in the U.S. was estimated at $3.8 billion.
 The line to Connecticut was cancelled in July 2010.

 According to the company's president and CEO, Donald Jessome, choosing an underwater route avoids " disrupt[ing] communities with overhead transmission".
 The developer says that the cable also provides economic and environmental benefits to the state, bringing low-cost and clean power to critical load centers.